nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/upgrade-to-jsf2.md

 _<span class="pl-ent">nxdir:chainSelect*</span>_

-*   This tag (and related subtags) behaviour has changed a little, please read [How to Create a N-Level Select Widget]({{page page='how-to-create-a-n-level-select-widget'}}) again to adapt your custom templates if you defined chain select widget templates for more than two levels.
+*   This tag (and related subtags) behaviour has changed a little, please read [HOWTO: Create a N-Level Select Widget]({{page page='how-to-create-a-n-level-select-widget'}}) again to adapt your custom templates if you defined chain select widget templates for more than two levels.
 The modification should be simple:

     ```diff
      <nxdir:chainSelectListbox index="0" size="1"